 When is Game of Thrones next on?

-There's at least one thing we do know: that the season will comprise just six episodes.
-Some of these episodes could be longer than normal though, which would soften the blow a little.
+There's one other thing we know: the season will comprise just six episodes.
+Some of these episodes will be longer than normal though, which would soften the blow a little.

 How to watch Game of Thrones online